 A second steam engine was also used briefly as we approached the city of Guayaquil.

 Tren Crucero itineraries are crafted so that passengers arrive at the train station in the town of Guamote with time to wander around the very authentic market there.
+See more in our full photo essay from the Guamote market.

 There’s no tourist junk in the Guamote market, just rows and rows of daily necessities (clothing, animal feed, fresh vegetables, even guinea pigs) and traditionally-dressed shoppers from area villages.